geetsawhney/Coding-Practice/README.md

 # Coding-Practice
 Coding questions
-This repository contains the solution of some of the famous coding quetions asked in an interview.
+This repository contains the solution of some of the famous coding questions asked in an interview.